 Sexsomnia can co-occur alongside other sleep disorders such as sleepwalking, sleep apnoea, night terrors and bedwetting.
 It may be triggered by:

-Treatments that improve the quality of sleep may help reduce the incidence of events.
+Treatments that improve the quality of sleep may help to reduce the incidence of events.

-In 2000 groundbreaking work was published recording stories and experiences of people who had experienced ‘sleepsex’3.
-In a loving relationship, it may be understood as ‘just one of those things that happens’ — as the account below suggests:
+In a loving relationship, it may be understood as ‘just one of those things that happens’ as the account below suggests:

 Sleepsex is great.
 My husband initiates it while we’re sleeping and then we wake up in the middle of making love.
-Often it’s better when he’s asleep because we are completely relaxed and uninhibited.
+Often it’s better when he’s asleep because we’re completely relaxed and uninhibited.

 However, given the nature of the behaviour, it may be hard for the bed partner to understand the fact that this behaviour is not deliberate: